VladislavZabrovsky/Store-Dataset-Analysis/README.md

-This project features Store Dataset Analysis using Python(Pandas) as well as Excel and Tableau for interactive charts
+This project features Store Dataset Analysis using Python(Pandas) for data cleaning and analysis as well as Excel and Tableau for interactive charts